opendaylight/docs/docs/developer-guide/ovsdb-netvirt.rst

 Each of the SouthBound Plugins serves a different purpose, with some overlapping.
 For example, the OpenFlow plugin might serve the Data-Plane needs of an OVS element, while the OVSDB plugin can serve the management plane needs of the same OVS element.
-As the Openflow Plugin talks OpenFlow protocol with the OVS element, the OVSDB plugin will use OVSDB schema over JSON-RPC transport.
+As the OpenFlow Plugin talks OpenFlow protocol with the OVS element, the OVSDB plugin will use OVSDB schema over JSON-RPC transport.